kabilan942/Natural-Language-Processing/Research-Work/Sentiment Analysis Binary Classification/README.md

+Developed a sentiment analysis framework (RGCA-SA) leveraging RoBERTa embeddings and a neural network-based model to analyze text sentiment.

-To perform binary classification on benchmark datasets for sentiment analysis and achieve results comparable to models in SOTA (State of the Art)  research papers.
+Trained the model on popular movie sentiment analysis datasets such as IMDb, SST2, and MR, attaining accuracy scores of 93.25%, 91.05%, and 85.55% respectively, and achieved results comparable to models in SOTA (State of the Art) research papers.

-Designed a model with Contextual Embeddings, CNN and Bi-GRU and utilized Keras & Tensorflow for model development and training.
-Achieved accuracy scores of 93.25 on IMDb, 91.05 on SST2 and 85.55 on MR datasets.
+Conducted ablation analysis to validate the model’s effectiveness, showcasing its competitive performance in sentiment classification.

 Paper under review for publication.
 Will upload paper and source-code once published.